lurgh/infinitive/README.md

 See below for MQTT schema and more notes about using it.

-  * Set a different instance name (useful when you need to run multiple instances of infinitive)
+  * Set a different instance name (useful when you need to run multiple instances of infinitive that will publish to the same MQTT broker)
 ```
 $ infinitive ... -instance=name
 ```
-This sets the instance name to be 'name', typically something other than 'infinitive'.
+This sets the instance name to be 'name', typically something other than 'infinitive', and which should be human-readable since it will be used within Home Assistant entity names.
-Any characters other than '*', '+', '/', '$', and '#' are accepted.
-Infinitive does not constrain the length but it is best to keep it short since there are often tight constraints within MQTT agents.
+Any characters other than ' ', '*', '+', '/', '$', and '#' are accepted.
+Infinitive does not constrain the
+length but it is best to keep it short since there are often tight constraints within MQTT agents.

-The instance name currently just affects MQTT; it is used in two ways:
+The instance name currently just affects MQTT; it is used in these ways:
-    * it is a prefix on every MQTT topic published or subscribed; therefore it allows two different instances of Infinitive to pub/sub on different topic name trees, e.g. inf-upstairs and inf-downstairs, without conflicting
+    * it is a prefix on every MQTT topic published or subscribed; therefore it allows multiple instances of Infinitive to pub/sub on different topic name trees, e.g. "HVAC_Upstairs" and "HVAC_Downstairs", without conflicting
-    * it is used to create distinct unique IDs for all HA entities created by MQTT Discovery; therefore it allows separate instances of HA entities to be created automatically, referring to the distinct MQTT topics mentioned above, wiithout confusion or conflict
+    * it is used to create distinct discovery topics, unique IDs and entity names for all HA entities created by MQTT Discovery; therefore it separate instances of HA entities will be created automatically, with distinct names, referring to the distinct MQTT topics mentioned above, wiithout confusion or conflict
+    * it is used as the name of the Climate entity for unzoned systems (or when the zone name is "ZONE 1")

+When the instance name is uesd to create entity names, underscore "_" characters will be changed to spaces.
+So for example.
+"Upstairs_AC" will create entities named "Upstairs AC Action", etc.

 Use this option with care: when Infinitive is started with a new Instance name, it will create a complete set of HA entities based on that name.
 If this wasn't what you intended,